Skip to Content

 Today, The Grove Park Inn resembles an adult Disney World resort, boastful of that luxury mountain lifestyle.

-Situated in North Asheville, we frequent this breathtaking and historic Asheville resort for drinks at The Great Hall bar and to meet up with friends and guests.
+Situated in North AVL, we frequent this breathtaking and historic Asheville resort for drinks at The Great Hall Bar.
+We also take all of our guests here.
+It has a huge “wow” factor.

-The Grove Park Inn also features some of the most intimate restaurants in AVL.
-We highly recommend dinner or lighter fare and delicious seasonal cocktails at Edison.
+The Grove Park Inn features some of the most intimate restaurants in Asheville.
+We highly recommend lunch or dinner and delicious seasonal cocktails at Edison.

 Plus, The Grove Park Inn is famous for its sunsets, which you can see from the aptly-named Sunset Terrace.
 Sunset Terrace is another delicious fine dining option.